 Indiana has eight (8) fixed fully operating inspection facilities.
-All but one of these facilities has an inspection barn with walk under pits for conducting truck inspections.
+All but one (1) of these facilities have inspection barns with walk under pits for conducting truck inspections.
 Three (3) of these fixed facilities are also equipped with performance based brake testers (PBBT's).
-The performance based brake tester at the Terre Haute inspection facility is still broken and is needed to be repaired/replaced.
+The performance based brake tester at the Terre Haute inspection facility is currently broken and is needed to be repaired/replaced.
 These fixed inspection fatalities are also equipped with weigh-in-motion and platform scales.
 Below is a map of where in the State our inspection fatalities are located.
-The red dot is where is Seymour Scales are being constructed and will be fully functional and staffed in the fall of 2017.
-Also, I80 has two (2) inspection fatalities, one (1) eastbound and one (1) westbound, to accommodate CMV traffic coming and going from Chicago, IL goal of keeping these facilities open up to twelve (12) hours a day for five (5) days a week.
-The MCI's will take enforcement action on overweight commercial motor vehicles (CMVs) and conduct at least a level III North American Standard inspection in conjunction with the weight enforcement.
-MCI's will also pull in CMV's for inspections either randomly or due to some visual defect.
+Also, I94 has two (2) inspection fatalities, one (1) eastbound and one (1) westbound, to accommodate CMV traffic coming and going from Chicago, IL.

+Indiana staffs these inspection facilities with our Motor Carrier Inspectors (MCI's) who are responsible for achieving a goal of keeping these facilities open up to twelve (12) hours a day for five (5) days a week.
+The MCI's will take enforcement action on overweight commercial motor vehicles (CMVs) and conduct at least a level III North American Standard, Part A inspection in conjunction with the weight enforcement.
+MCI's will also pull in CMV's for random inspections, having a high safety rating or due to some visual defect.